wp-plugins/bulletproof-security/readme.txt

 = What do I do if my User Account is locked out? =

-You can either use FTP and rename the /bulletproof-security plugin folder to login to your site or a stand alone Login Security Unlock User Account Form has been created that allows you to Unlock locked User Accounts outside of your WordPress Dashboard.
-To use this stand alone script download it from this BulletProof Security Pro plugin folder - /wp-content/plugins/bulletproof-security/admin/htaccess/bpsunlock.php and then upload it to your website root folder.
-Then type in the path to the bpsunlock.php file in your Browser.
-Example: http://www.example.com/bpsunlock.php.
-The stand alone script displays step by step instructions on how to use it.
+Use FTP or your web host control panel file manager and rename the /bulletproof-security/ plugin folder name to /_bulletproof-security and login to your website.
+After logging into your website, rename the /_bulletproof-security/ plugin folder name back to /bulletproof-security/.
+Unlock your User Account on the BPS Login Security and Monitoring page.

 = Do I need to understand .htaccess code in order to use BulletProof Security? =